 Myth: We use only 10 percent of our brains.

-Motivational speakers and other self-help gurus have been promoting this one since as early as 1907, as a way to encourage people to tap into some latent capacity, explains Vreeman and co-author Aaron Carroll, both of Indiana University School of Medicine.
-But none of these people were basing the proclamation on sound science.
+Motivational speakers and other self-help gurus have been promoting this one since as early as 1907, as a way to encourage people to tap into some latent capacity, explained Vreeman and the co-author of her book, Dr. Aaron Carroll, both of the Indiana University School of Medicine, write in the book.
+But these people were not basing the proclamation on sound science.

 Myth: Sugar turns kids into little monsters.

-Sugar is often given at times when the rules are loosened and there are lots of other kids around like birthday parties and holidays, Carroll said.
+Sugar is often given at times when the rules are loosened and there are lots of other kids around, like birthday parties and holidays, Carroll told Live Science.
 These factors may be behind the myth's persistence in popular culture, he said.

 Myth: You need to stay awake if you've had a concussion.